abtion/guidelines/best-practices/estimating-project-maintenance.md

 When we stop actively working on a project, the project moves to the maintenance phase.
 Any project that does not have a full-time team on it is considered to be on maintenance.
 The maintenance window goal is to ensure that the project does not go to a state where we would not want to work on it.
 The maintenance window also serves as a pragmatic way of bulking tasks to reduce context-switch.
 The maintenance window is not a tool for moving a project out of the legacy status nor to develop new functionality.

-During a planned maintenance window, the DI team will:
+During a planned maintenance window, the DI team will perform tasks such as:
 - Update security vulnerabilities (by Dependabot).
 - Check the Asana board for any reported bugs and fix them.
-- Check error tracking (Rollbar) and fix them.
+- Check error tracking tool and fix small issues.
+If the bugs are complex to solve, the team will inform the client.
 - Check the Asana board for any small prioritized task
 - Monitor app.
-Check Heroku metrics and add-ons.
+Check metrics and add-ons and services.
 Are add-on plans correct?
 Do we need to upgrade resources?
 - Check the Asana board for chores.
-- Update Ruby
+- Update programming language
-- Update Rails
+- Update the main framework
 - Update other libraries (most relevant first)
 - Create new tests

 Note that it is not expected that the team performs all actions during a maintenance window.
 The team will assess what is the most important for the project.

 SLAs are paid per hour.
-If a task cannot be completed on the scheduled maintenance window (like a major Rails update, or a tricky bug), we will inform the client.
+If a task cannot be completed on the scheduled maintenance window (like a major framework update, or a tricky bug), we will inform the client.

 ## Estimating a maintenance window.